lbdyck/zfstools/README.md

 support using a GDG for the backup dataset if desired using relative GDG numbers.

 The dialog is accessed by starting with the ISPF Panel ZFSMENU.
+Which is displayed by the %zfstools command.

+If only the zfsadm dialogs are to be used then access via %zfsadm will display the zfsadm menu.

 To simplfy use you can edit the ZFSTOOLS exec to point to the install datasets (exec and panels) and then install just the ZFSTOOLS exec into